ibm-cloud-docs/logs-router/target-update.md

 - `TENANT_ID` is the ID of the tenant that you need to modify.
 - `TARGET_ID` is the ID of the target log sink that you need to modify.
 - `CURRENT_DATE` is the current date in format YYYY-MM-DD.
-- `E_TAG` of target is provided by GET, POST or PATCH.
+- `E_TAG` of target.
+You must [retrieve the tenant information](/docs/logs-router?topic=logs-router-tenant-get) to get the latest `e_tag` associated with a target before making an update to the target.

+    Every time that you update a target, the `e_tag` of the target changes.{: note}

 - `LOG_SINK_NAME` is the new name of the target log sink.

 The following example shows updating an {{site.data.keyword.logs_routing_full_notm}} target in the `us-east` region by using a VPE.